-The activities involved in this 48 hour challenge are extremely fun!!
+The activities involved in this Year 7 Adventure Challenge are extremely fun!!
 There is river crossing practice (which is everyone’s favourite) where everyone gets the chance to practice setting up a Tyrolean crossing.
 For the final activity you and your group will start a walk across Dartmoor with all the equipment to build the Tyrolean crossing you will be riding.
 This will bring you closer to your friends and your teachers as it helps you to work as part of a team and also helps you overcome any fears you may have, or at least try to.

 Some people will say there won’t be any or much of a challenge but believe me there is!
 Once you have completed them or at least given them a try, you will be very proud of what you have managed to achieve which will increase your confident in yourself.
 I found building our Tyrolean crossing a challenge as I was worried if I didn’t do it right it could impact the rest of the team if it failed, or that others may laugh at me.
 But I pushed myself and told myself I could to it and as a team we supported each other.
 I was so proud of my team!

 I arrived home, feeling happy and just talking and talking about all the fun things we did and all the new things I learnt.
 It even inspired me to join the sea cadets outside of school.
-The 48 hour challenge has helped me so much, I’ve learnt that you can work on your own, but it is also great to work as a team and to listen to others opinions and ideas.
+The Year 7 Adventure Challenge has helped me so much, I’ve learnt that you can work on your own, but it is also great to work as a team and to listen to others opinions and ideas.
 The 48 hour challenge helps each individual in so many different ways.

 ~ Jayden Cook (Farwell)

-The things I liked most about the 48 hour challenge was being with my friends doing the activities.
+The things I liked most about the Year 7 Adventure Challenge was being with my friends doing the activities.
 The food was amazing.
 I think the most challenging thing for me was getting ready in the morning on time.
 I can’t remember how far i walked but it was mostly fun and the view was amazing and definitely worth it!
-At first i didn’t want to go because i didn’t know what it was going to be like but I went anyway and really enjoyed it.
+At first I didn’t want to go because I didn’t know what it was going to be like but I went anyway and really enjoyed it.

 ~Jasmine Nicholson (Farwell)